Shaista Khilji: Globalization, Change and Learning in South Asia

 Between 2012 and 2017, Khilji's work was aimed at extending the "East meets West" debate in international business (IB) literature.
 In 2012, she founded the South Asian Journal of Business Studies (formerly the South Asian Journal of Global Business Research) through Emerald Publications.
 The journal provides a platform showcasing practice, policy and strategy in South Asian business and management and the region's impact on the global business ecosystem.
 Thus makes an important contribution to advancing international business theory and practice.
 The Journal has a cite score of 1.3 in 2019, and 2.3 in 2020.

 In 2013, Khilji published a book (with Chris Rowley) entitled, Globalization, Change and Learning in South Asia.
 Between 2014 and 2017, Khilji served as the Co-PI of a US$1 million project that focused on women's empowerment in Pakistan, by building academic partnerships and creating people-to-people ties.
-She collaborated with Lahore College of Women's University to help strengthen their Master's and Ph.D. programs through faculty development and student exchanges, develop online learning programs, as well develop women leaders.
+She collaborated with Lahore College of Women's University to work on their Master's and Ph.D. programs through faculty development and student exchanges.